Mary Gertrude Haseman: Biography

 In 1917 she returned to Bryn Mawr to teach for a year at Harcum College, and then she went back to Linton, Indiana, to teach high school for a year.
-In 1920, she was hired by the University of Illinois as an instructor in mathematics.
+In 1920, she was hired by the University of Illinois Urbana-Champaign as an instructor in mathematics.
 She taught there until she resigned mid-semester in October 1927.
 That winter she moved to Connecticut where she was one of the first seven professors — and the first mathematics professor — at the Junior College of Connecticut (now the University of Bridgeport), which opened in February 1928.
 After a year and a half, she moved to Oneonta, New York, where she was a mathematics professor and the advisor for women at Hartwick College.

 The following year she moved to Columbia, Missouri, where her brother Leonard Haseman was the chair of the entomology department at the University of Missouri.
-In 1936, she returned to Linton, Indiana, where she remained until 1979 when she passed away at 90 years old.
+In 1936, she returned to Linton, Indiana, where she remained until 1979 when she died at 90 years old.